-Since Instagram launched Stories on Aug.
-2, brands such as L'Oréal and Nike, and stars from Taylor Swift to Serena Williams, have posted to the new platform bound to change social media forever.
+Since Instagram launched Stories in August 2016, brands such as L'Oréal and Nike, and stars from Taylor Swift to Serena Williams, have posted to the platform bound to change social media forever.

-Instagram is inherently geared towards garnering followers through manicured posts whereas Snapchat caters to friends sharing fun, carefree “snaps.”
-Now, however, Instagram has Snapchat’s raw, upbeat functionality to complement its users’ finely-crafted visuals.
-Marketers would still post the standard, polished content while sharing “Stories” that are more unfiltered and appealing.
+Instagram is inherently geared towards garnering followers through manicured posts, whereas Snapchat caters to friends sharing fun, carefree “snaps.”
+Since the dawn of Instagram Stories, however, Instagram has Snapchat’s raw, upbeat functionality to complement its users’ finely-crafted visuals.
+Marketers still post the standard, polished content while sharing “Stories” that are more unfiltered and appealing.

 Social Media User Behavior

 The changes in Facebook user behavior paved way for the rise of Snapchat and Instagram.
-During the initial popularity of Facebook, its users liberally posted status updates, sometimes once or more times per day, often conveying mundane thoughts—“I’m heading to the mall,” “What a nice, sunny day it is today.”
+During the initial popularity of Facebook, its users liberally posted status updates, sometimes once or more times per day, often conveying mundane thoughts such as, “I’m heading to the mall,” or “What a nice, sunny day it is today.”

 At the same time, Instagram blossomed into the stage for perfection, exemplified by its trademark photo filters.
 In fact, aligning with Instagram’s elevated expectations, celebrities including Beyoncé and Kim Kardashian have been accused of photoshopping their personal photos to look slimmer.